Learning to play Bossa, Choro, and Samba can be a gateway to increasing versatility in classical musicians.

 Brazilian music is infectious.
 Check out this Samba from the opening scene in the Disney movie, Rio:

 I’ve created a free video playlist breaking down “How to Play Bossa and Samba” on violin, viola, and cello, as well as a new deep dive course, complete with transcriptions and analysis.
-The course is being offered at a discount for a little while here.

 Here’s a video of a solo I took on the Brazilian song “Tristeza”.